Skip to main content

 • Observe whether the office is clean and well organized.

-• Ask about the services they provide, the hours of operation, and provisions made for emergencies.
+• Ask about the services they provide, their hours of operation, and provisions made for emergencies.
 Confirm whether they offer in-house digital X-rays, dental X-rays, pet dental care, ultrasounds, and radiology, as well as veterinary surgical services.
 Find out what arrangements are available for specialty referrals.

 • Discuss fees and payment plans.
 If your pet is insured, confirm that the facility will accept that insurance plan.